-On the 4th April 2018, the honourable Minister of Planning & Development, Mrs Camille Robinson-Regis of Trinidad and Tobago and Dr. Lorna Inniss, Coordinator, UN Environment Programme Cartagena Convention Secretariat, officially signed an agreement to have the IMA recognized as a RAC of the Caribbean Environment Programme of the United Nations Environmental Programme (UNEP).
-However, since 2002 the IMA has operated "in principle" in carrying out various duties and functions as a LBS RAC.
-These activities are detailed in the biennial RAC reports to the Convection are done in support to the broad headings of the UNEP-CAR/RCU workplan:
+On the April 4, 2018, the Honourable Minister of Planning & Development, Mrs Camille Robinson-Regis and Dr. Lorna Innis, Coordinator, UN Environment Cartagena Convention Secretariat, signed the official agreement to have the IMA recognized as a RAC of the Caribbean Environment Programme (CEP) of the United Nations Environmental Programme (UNEP).
+However, it should be noted that at the 7th Conference of Party of the Cartagena Convention in 2002, Parties agreed that IMA be the designated Regional Activity Centre for the English speaking islands of the Caribbean, undertaking activities aimed at implementing the LBS protocol at the regional level and since then IMA "in principle" has operated in carrying out various duties and functions as a

+LBS RAC.
+These activities are detailed in the biennial RAC reports to the Convention in support to the broad headings of the UNEP-CAR/RCU workplan: